 Graduate research associate (RA) may be available for research projects, Graduate teaching associate (TA) and fellowships may be offered by the department and university.
 For post-doc positions please contact Dr. Qin for potential opportunities.
 Visiting scholars and visiting students are welcome for collaborations (see further below for general info for CSC scholars/students).

-RA Positions are available for SP/AU 2018.
+RA and Postdoc Positions are available for SP2020/AU2020 and we are actively hiring!

 To Prospective Students: For general questions related to the application procedure, please visit the relevant web pages as shown below: